DanielE-J/Pancake-palace/README.md

 ## Design

 ### Design Choices

-* The webpage was designed with the feeling a customer might get while dining at the restaurant.
+The webpage was designed with the feeling a customer might get while dining at the restaurant.

 ### Fonts

+Sans-serif Was used through the whole website to make everything look the same.

+### Structure

+The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+The website consists of three separate pages:
+* A home page with a greeting
+* A menu page
+* A about page with a text about why we started

+### Wireframes

 ## Technologies